John Brown’s Last Speech

 Film Clip

-The film clip below is of Josh Brolin reading the speech on October 5, 2005, at the Japanese American Cultural and Community Center George and Sakaye Aratani Japan America Theatre, Los Angeles, Calif.
+The there is a film clip of Josh Brolin reading the speech on October 5, 2005, at the Japanese American Cultural and Community Center George and Sakaye Aratani Japan America Theatre, Los Angeles, Calif.
 The excerpt is from Voices from the People’s History of the United States edited by Howard Zinn and Anthony Arnove.

 Many more video clips can be found at the Voices of a People’s History website and in the film The People Speak.